Rethink Your Life

 - Mindset, values, and choosing again

 About me: I'm Swiss Korean.
 I grew up between Switzerland, South Korea, and Los Angeles, and later worked in Berlin, Paris, New York, and Singapore.
-I run Rethink Publishing, a boutique studio that makes design-led magazines for clients who want something people actually keep.
+I run Rethink Publishing, a creative studio that publishes premium brand magazines for bold CEOs.
 With The Rethink Hub, I share the conversations and tools I wish I'd had earlier.
 What I care about: oceans and kindness. 🌊🌱

 Find me on LinkedIn, YouTube, and TikTok under @rethinkbynat